-Your Purchase of the Godna Tattoo Typeface will enable us to work on more such projects.
-All funds acquired from the sale of the typeface is used to fund future Typecraft projects and to help in artisan livelihood programs.
+Your Purchase of the Typecraft fonts will enable us to work on more such project.
+Importantly, all money acquired from the sale of the typeface is used to fund future Typecraft projects and to help in artisan livelihood programs.
 Thank you for your support.
 To purchase a Typecraft fonts, visit: **THE TYPECRAFT INITIATIVE**

 Drawing of Chittara Lettering | Radha Sullur | Bengaluru, Karnataka, India

 Type Design (concept, artisan co-ordination, vectorization) | Ishan Khosla | Partner, The Typecraft Initiative | Partner, Ishan Khosla Design LLP | New Delhi, India

 Type Design & Development | Andreu Balius | Partner, The Typecraft Initiative | Owner, Type Republic | Barcelona, Spain